What is the mysterious traditional sweet "Yubeshi"? Introducing recommended souvenirs [Fukushima Prefecture]

 Kannoya "Family tradition Yubeshi"

-about Kanoya's " Ideal Yubeshi " is its appearance.
-The bean paste is wrapped in thinly rolled yubeshi dough and pinched on three sides.
-This unique shape is said to resemble a crane with its wings spread.
+Kannoya's "Kaden Yubeshi" is striking in appearance.
+It's made by wrapping red bean paste in thinly rolled yubeshi dough and pinching the three sides.
+This unique shape is said to be modeled after a crane with its wings spread.

 The skin of yubeshi is soft and chewy, reminiscent of dumplings.
 The part where the skins meet is particularly thick and has a plump texture.
 The bean paste melts easily in your mouth, and its refined sweetness melts smoothly.
 The soft aroma of soy sauce and the scattered poppy seeds add a nice accent.
 Each piece is substantial, yet has a refreshing taste, making it a famous confection that will have you coming back for more